OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ###### Other App Resources

-It is normally worth taking a look at the rest of the resources and files that you may find in the .app folder inside the IPA as some times they contain additional goodies like encrypted databases, certificates, etc.
+It is normally worth taking a look at the rest of the resources and files that you may find in the Application Bundle (.app) inside the IPA as some times they contain additional goodies like encrypted databases, certificates, etc.

 ##### Accessing App Data Directories

 Once you have installed the app, there is further information to explore.
-Let's go through a short overview of the app folder structure on iOS to understand which data is stored where.
+Let's go through a short overview of the app folder structure on iOS apps to understand which data is stored where.
 The following illustration represents the application folder structure:

 <img src="Images/Chapters/0x06a/iOS_Folder_Structure.png" alt="iOS App Folder Structure" width="350">

 On iOS, system applications can be found in the `/Applications` directory while user-installed apps are available under `/private/var/containers/`.
-However, finding the right folder just by navigating the file system is not a trivial task as every app gets a random 128-bit UUID (Universal Unique Identifier) as its directory name.
+However, finding the right folder just by navigating the file system is not a trivial task as every app gets a random 128-bit UUID (Universal Unique Identifier) assigned for its directory names.

 In order to easily obtain the installation directory information for user-installed apps you can follow the following methods: